Doctor insights on:

-I ran out of my antacid ulcer medicine so I took some Tums calcium/calcium supplement.
+I ran out of my antacid ulcer medicine so I took some Tums (calcium carbonate) calcium/calcium supplement.
 Is that bad?

 Is it an ulcer?
 Severe burning pain in the esophagus and stomach.
 Antacids (tums) taken, fallowed by ranitidine 75mg and Prilosec otc.

-If you are getting blood tests to check vitamin levels, and it says "no supplements 24 hours", can you still have Tums if not checking calcium levels?
+If you are getting blood tests to check vitamin levels, and it says "no supplements 24 hours", can you still have Tums (calcium carbonate) if not checking calcium levels?

 I guess so: Blood vitamin levels can be very deceptive.
 You can have normal levels and still be deficient because it is the vitramin content within cells that really counts.
 Vitamin therapy and basic understanding of its uses is largely in the hands of doctors that practice complementary alternative medicine.
 Homeopathists, naturopath doctors and cheiropracters are often knowledgeable in this field. ...Read more